Nolan Arenado Player Props: Cardinals vs. Nationals

-Friday, Nolan Arenado and the St. Louis Cardinals take on the Washington Nationals and Trevor Williams, with the first pitch at 8:15 PM ET.
+On Sunday, Nolan Arenado (.811 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 2:15 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-2 against the White Sox.
+He hit a home run while going 2-for-3 in his previous game against the Nationals.

 Nolan Arenado Game Info & Props vs. the Nationals